aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Don’t forget you are always on our minds.
+> 🥠 A conclusion is simply the place where you got tired of thinking.

-Last update: Thu Jan 13 05:08:10 2022
+Last update: Fri Jan 14 05:08:10 2022